by Bill McBride on 5/06/2013 12:07:00 PM

 Note: The following graphs are all constructed as a percent of the peak in each indicator.
 This shows when the indicator has bottomed - and when the indicator has returned to the level of the previous peak.
 If the indicator is at a new peak, the value is 100%.

-These graphs show that several major indicators are still significantly below the pre-recession peaks.
+These graphs show that some major indicators are still below the pre-recession peaks.

 Click on graph for larger image.